ashleydavis/the-data-wrangler-blog/_posts/2019-12-04-kub-cluster-quick.markdown

     az account list

 By itself that command outputs in JSON format.
-If you only just signed up to Azure or if you only have one account you should see only a single account in the list.
+If you only just signed up to Azure or if you only have one account you should see only a single account in that list.

 If you do happen to have a lot of accounts in the list, you can make the output more readable by using the table output format as follows: